-D.2.1 Introduction 357 D.2.2 Working witl n the ConSol CM V Web Client with FlexCDM l 357
+D.2.1 Introduction 360 D.2.2 Working with the ConSol CM Web Client with FlexCDM 360

 You, as an administrator, might be wondering why a Web Client GUI introduction is provided in an administrator's manual.
 However, when you want to work with the CM customer data model, called FlexCDM, you have to know the effects of all administration actions.
 And of course, those actions are visible in the Web Client.
 So in this section, we will take the role of an engineer and show several examples of working with the customer data model.